This comprehensive care guide will show you how to look after a Turtle in 3 easy steps

 What size of tank is recommended for my Turtle?
 They require a tank at least 120 x 60 x 60cm

-What does a Turtle eat? - Crickets, woodies, fruits and vegetables
+What does a Turtle eat? - Live invertebrates and aquatic plants.

 How easy is a turtle to look after?
 Turtles are a high maintenance pet.